How to Be a Better Defender in Soccer

 Clear and concise communication can help prevent confusion and mistakes.

 Also, the delivery of your communication is important.
-I’ve seen players who communicate but do it in a way where it sounds negative, bossy and whiny.
+I’ve seen players who communicate but do it in a way that sounds negative, bossy, and whiny.
+My son has played with kids like this.
+They mean well but their delivery is off-putting and their teammates stop listening or argue back.
+It’s not a great dynamic.

-Instead, be positive and state facts such as “there’s two behind you, mark #11 and I have the striker”.
+Instead, be positive and state facts such as “There’s two behind you, mark #11, or I have the striker”.

 Working with the Goalkeeper